 That’s the offensive line.
 Yep, seriously.
 A group that struggled with adversity from training camp right up until midseason suddenly has become one of the team’s biggest strengths.
 That offensive line will have to be stronger than ever Monday night when the Saints host the New York Giants at the Mercedes-Benz Superdome.

 The Giants come into New Orleans tied for second in the league with 31 sacks.
 Jason Pierre-Paul is No. 3 with 9.5 sacks, and Osi Umenyiora is tied for 12th in the league with 7.
 There’s no doubt the Giants can get after the quarterback, but I’d give the edge to the New Orleans offensive line right now.

-This unit has suddenly found itself, and it’s only going to keep getting better.
+This unit has suddenly found itself, and it’s only going to keep improving.

 “The offensive line is the group that has to play with the most continuity,’’ Brees said.
 “They have five guys that need to be on the same page every play.
 It’s hard to do, and yet I feel like we have smart, tough guys that do that.”

 But it wasn’t always this way.
-The New Orleans offensive line has been flawless only the last two games.
-In victories against division rivals Tampa Bay and Atlanta, the Saints haven’t allowed a sack.
+The New Orleans offensive line has been flawless only the past two games.
+In victories over division rivals Tampa Bay and Atlanta, the Saints haven’t allowed a sack.
 Note what Brees said about continuity.
-That’s why I’m saying the New Orleans offensive line will continue to get better.
+That’s why I’m saying the New Orleans offensive line will continue to improve.